libp2p/specs/pubsub/README.md

 the message is routed through a swarm of pubsubbing peers, the original authorship is preserved.

-The `data` field is an opaque blob of data representing the payload.
-It can contain any data that the publisher wants it to.

 The `seqno` field is a 64-bit big-endian uint that is a linearly increasing number that is unique among messages originating from each given peer.
-No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may (and likely will) have the same sequence number, so this number alone cannot be used to address messages by **origin-stamping**.
+No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may (and likely will) have the same sequence number.
 In other words, this number is not globally unique.
 It is used in conjunction with `from` to derive a unique `message_id` (in the default configuration).

+Henceforth, we define the term **origin-stamped messaging** to refer to messages whose `from` and `seqno` fields are populated.

+The `data` field is an opaque blob of data representing the payload.
+It can contain any data that the publisher wants it to.

 The `topicIDs` field specifies a set of topics that this message is being published to.